 Every day I like to track using a 90-day tracker.
 Using a daily tracker helps me see which days I’ve taken action and if I’ve met my weekly target.
 For example, I like to go to aqua aerobics 3 x per week.
 I’d tick the box on the days I’ve gone and can easily see if I’m meeting my fitness goal.

-Two years ago I decided I wanted to start blogging.
+In 2017 I decided I wanted to start blogging.
 By blogging consistently this blog and I am growing, learning by doing.
 Each day I ask myself ‘What 2 things can I do today to bring me closer to my goals?’
 Again some days I have more time than other days and I plan my blogging day out accordingly.
 Every little action is a step closer to the overall goal of becoming a full time blogger.

 Related post: How to commit to creating new habits.